villekf/OMEGA-doc/docs/source/algorithms.rst

 Enable with ``options.quad``.

 Simple quadratic prior.
 Define the weights at QP PROPERTIES (see the examples).
-By default, the distance of each voxel in the neighborhood from the center voxel is used as the weight, with the sum of all weights normalized to one.
+By default, the distance of each voxel in the neighborhood from the center voxel is used as the weight, normalized such that the sum of the weights equals one.
 Custom weights can be input to ``options.weights``.
 The weight vector should be of size (Ndx*2+1) * (Ndy*2+1) * (Ndz*2+1) and the middle value inf.

 Huber prior